br-data/wtwm-topic-modelling/README.md

 5. publish the relevant comments to the moderations teams instance
 6. forward moderation team to comment in moderation tool
 7. collect feedback by moderation team to improve model

+Part of the running project is a text classification model that was released on [huggingface](https://huggingface.co/aiautomationlab/wtwm-gpt2-based-mentions-detector).

 ## Architecture